Hammond24/cs3210_lab/instructions/lab1.md

 In this part of the lab, we're going to call into the BIOS, and have it tell us how much memory is available, then we'll pass this information into our kernel proper.
-However, as you'll see in a moment, we have to call the BIOS from the bootblock, in 16-bit real mode, and pass the information to the kernel from there.
+However, recall that the bios assumes the processor is running in 16-bit real mode (not the more common 32-bit mode that our kernel actually runs in).
+This means, we have to call the BIOS from the bootblock, before it transitions us out of 16-bit real mode, and pass the information to the kernel from there.

 This part of your assignment has three sub-tasks:
 1. Get the available RAM from the bootblock